Dealing with redundancies is challenging at any time, let alone during a global pandemic and in the run up to Christmas.

 Practical outplacement support

 Individuals greatly appreciate the opportunity for outplacement support.
 It helps with both the emotional and practical challenges of finding a new role and offers a structured process for helping them with their career transition.
 In making sure that the staff who are leaving are well treated, the organisation also protects its reputation and the engagement levels and morale of the remaining staff.
-The outplacement support can be provided as part of their personal exit agreement to be taken outside of the organisation on a 1-1 basis, alternatively, workshops or career coaching sessions can be provided onsite during their notice period.
+The outplacement support can be provided as part of their personal exit agreement and could include coaching via Zoom, group webinar programmes or a blended approach including access to an online outplacement career support e-learning portal.

 If you would like to find out more about our outplacement or career coaching programmes then please give us a call on 01753 888 995 or contact us via our online contact form.